CDSL-EncryptedControl/CDSL/README.md

 - In this example, we use the four-tank system [7] as the plant and pre-design an observer-based controller.
 Please refer to [8] for more details regarding the setting.

+- `integer_ctr` [9]: Provides algorithms for design of controllers having integer coefficients, a property that is required to implement linear dynamic controllers over encrypted data.
+    - `stabilization`: Finds a stabilizing controller having integer coefficients for any given discrete-time LTI plant.
+(Section III of [9])

 ---

 ### How to use